caryoscelus/heavy-bright-sun-wip/chapters/013-chapter-thirteenth.md

     ***

-Having finished our tea, we sat like that in silence for a while.
+Having finished our tea, we remained sitting in silence for a while.
 I could feel some tension and it wasn't hard to guess that it was my presence that caused it.
 But what could i do about it?
 It's not like i had anywhere to go, especially now that i finally started to feel terribly sleepy.

 — Should we smoke some weed, perhaps? — suggested Sasha, apparently feeling the same tenseness in the air.